dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/api-reference/drawingitem.md

 **Parameters**

 `name`: The string representing the name of the note.

 `content`: The content of the note.

-`mergeContent`: If this parameter is set to true, then the new content is added to the Note alongside the original content.
+`mergeContent`(optional): If this parameter is set to true, then the new content is added to the Note alongside the original content.

 ## deleteNote